JI000000/gemma-3n.net/src/content/blog-en/fine-tuning-gemma-3n-with-lora.md

 ---
 title: "Fine-Tuning Gemma 3n with LoRA for Custom Tasks"
-title_zh: "如何使用 LoRA 为 Gemma 3n 进行自定义任务的微调"
-description: "A step-by-step guide to adapting the powerful Gemma 3n model for your specific needs using Low-Rank Adaptation (LoRA), one of the most efficient fine-tuning techniques."
-description_zh: "一步一步的指南，使用低秩适应（LoRA），一种最有效的微调技术，将强大的 Gemma 3n 模型适应于您的特定需求。"
+description: "Unlock the full potential of Gemma 3n by fine-tuning it with Low-Rank Adaptation (LoRA).
+This guide provides a step-by-step tutorial on how to adapt the model for a specific task, such as generating SQL queries, using the `mlx-vlm` library."
-pubDate: 2025-06-25
+pubDate: 2025-07-01
 lastUpdated: 2025-07-01
-heroImage: "/blog-placeholder-2.jpg"
+author: "The Gemma-3n.net Team"
+tags: ["Fine-tuning", "LoRA", "Custom Tasks", "Tutorial"]
+draft: false
+lang: "en"
 ---

 Gemma 3n's base models are incredibly powerful, but its true potential is unlocked when you fine-tune it for your specific domain or task.
 Whether you want to create a chatbot that understands your company's jargon or a code assistant that knows your proprietary libraries, fine-tuning is the key.